 These work best for recipe books, yearbooks, or kids’ books with too many photos.

 You can visit a bookstore to see the paper types used for the same book genre for a more detailed outlook.
 You can order free sample books when you wish to see or feel stock samples used in such books.
-In the sample version, you get the used stocks, and the printing looks at various stocks.
-For any questions a
+In the sample version, with PrintSafari, you get the used stocks specifically designed for printing high-quality photos, and the printing service offers a wide range of photo stocks to choose from.

 Most newbie kids’ book publishers need clarification about the type of paper to print a children’s book.
 The answer is sometimes unclear, but there are a few things to consider to get you on the right track.